betterscientificsoftware/bssw.io/Articles/Blog/2024-05-generating-SBOMs.md

 * C++ and Fortran developers should explore the use of package managers.
   * These naturally manage the relevant SBOM data, so package managers will likely play a key role in supporting software security practices.
   * However, only a couple of package managers currently automate the generation of SBOMs: vcpkg, conan and spack.
-  * Of these, vcpkg has the strongest support for SBOMs (e.g., see [this Microsoft blog article](https://devblogs.microsoft.com/engineering-at-microsoft/generating-software-bills-of-materials-sboms-with-spdx-at-microsoft/)).
+  * Of these, vcpkg currently has the strongest support for SBOMs (e.g., see [this Microsoft blog article](https://devblogs.microsoft.com/engineering-at-microsoft/generating-software-bills-of-materials-sboms-with-spdx-at-microsoft/)).

 * Alternatively, C++ and Fortran developers can automate the generation of SBOMs within their build systems.
   * For example, the [cmake-sbom project](https://github.com/DEMCON/cmake-sbom) automates SBOM generation with build information the developer provides.